 Pennsylvania Bans Cell Phone Use While Driving

-On June 5, 2024, Governor Josh Shapiro signed a new bill into law.
+On June 5, 2024, Governor Josh Shapiro signed a new bill into law that goes into effect on June 5, 2025.
 It is Senate Bill 37, known as Paul Miller’s Law.
 Paul Miller’s Law bans the use of hand-held devices while driving and makes it a ticketable offense.
 Pennsylvania is now the 29th state in the United States to ban distracted driving.

 Prior to the signing of this bill, Pennsylvania had only banned texting while driving.
 Now, any use of a hand-held device is banned.
 Pennsylvania drivers can still use their phones to alert emergency responders, make phone calls, listen to music, and use a GPS if they are doing so with hands-free technology, like Bluetooth.